-Imperial County Municipal Code Division 17 governs geothermal projects, and this Project is subject to these provisions.
+Imperial County Municipal Code Division 17 governs geothermal projects, and thus this Project is subject to these provisions.
 Section 91702.00, subsection (C) states that "[e]very site shall be designed to retain the maximum amount of usable agricultural land and the site shall not interfere with the irrigation and drainage pattern, and shall comply with requirements and regulations of Imperial irrigation [sic] district."

-As stated in the AFC at 5.11-10, however, "[w]ell pads and associated distribution pipeline impacts [were] not considered in [the AFC in] evaluating Important farmland impacts because the land will continue to be used for farming purposes during Project operation."
-Yet, "preparation of a drilling site requires grading (clearing and leveling) of approximately 2 to 4.5 acres per well pad," and "[a]t each well pad, the high temperature well head valve area (commonly called the cellar) will be fenced."
-(AFC at 2-51; 2-64) The AFC at 2-9 estimates that "[n]ine initial production wells will to be located on five well pads, and twelve injection wells will be located on six well pads. ...
+As stated in the AFC at 5.11-10, however, "[w]ell pads and associated distribution pipeline impacts are not considered in evaluating Important farmland impacts because the land will continue to be used for farming purposes during Project operation."
+Yet, "preparation of a drilling site requires grading (clearing and leveling) of approximately 2 to 4.5 acres per well pad," (AFC at 2-45) and "[a]t each well pad, the high temperature well head valve area (commonly called the cellar) will be fenced."
+(AFC at 2-63.)
+The AFC at 2-9 estimates that "[n]ine initial production wells will to be located on six well pads, and 11 injection wells will be located on five well pads. ...
 The Applicant identified additional wells and well pads for future wells, known as makeup wells, that would potentially be drilled during the Project's operational life to support continual power generation at full capacity."
-The AFC at 5.2-1 also states that "[t]wo additional well pads have no associated wells but are included in Project area."
+The AFC at 5.2-1 also states that "[o]ne additional injection well pad has no associated wells but is included in Project area."

-- 98. Identify on a map or otherwise describe with sufficient detail the number and location of the "additional wells and well pads for future wells...that would potentially be drilled," as identified by the Applicant. - 99.
-Provide the Applicant's analysis of the environmental impacts from construction of eleven (11) initial well pads, potential future well pads, and associated distribution pipelines. - 100.
-Provide the total acreage of temporarily impacted areas to construct the Project's well pads and associated distribution pipelines. - 101.
-Provide the total acreage of permanently impacted areas to construct the Project's well pads and associated distribution pipelines.
+- 101. Identify on a map or otherwise describe with sufficient detail the number and location of the "additional wells and well pads for future wells...that would potentially be drilled," as identified by the Applicant. - 102.
+Provide the Applicant's analysis of the environmental impacts from construction of eleven (11) initial well pads, potential future well pads, and associated distribution pipelines. - 103.
+Provide the total acreage of temporarily impacted areas to construct the MBGP's well pads and associated distribution pipelines. - 104.
+Provide the total acreage of permanently impacted areas to construct the MBGP's well pads and associated distribution pipelines.

-- 102. Describe the farming operations that may continue on lands with well pads and associated distribution pipelines during Project operations. - 103.
-Identify statutes, regulations, or guidelines that require clearing of vegetation on and/or around well pads during operations. - 104.
+- 105. Describe the farming operations that may continue on lands with well pads and associated distribution pipelines during MBGP operations. - 106.
+Identify statutes, regulations, or guidelines that require clearing of vegetation on and/or around well pads during operations. - 107.
 Provide the length of fencing that will be installed as security fencing around the Project site boundary, including the laydown areas.